elunna/nerfhack-changelog/README.md

 * Castle barracks may open into courtyard instead of throne room, letting soldiers flood the courtyard more quickly (xnh)
 * Added iron bars to the castle perimeter
 * Iron bars have been added to the castle towers (Spork)
-* The location of the chest containing the wand of wishing has been obfuscated.
+* The location of the chest containing the scroll of wishing has been obfuscated.
 You will find matching chests and scrolls in each of the towers if you use object detection.
 The other chests have wands of nothing inside (Spork)
 * The drawbridge passtune range has been expanded by one square (xnh)
 * The drawbridge also does not always close with the passtune, one out of five times it will malfunction when trying to close it (xnh)
 * Castle courtyards are unlit